jreisinger/gokatas/README.md

 I've been learning to program in Go.
 I work in the sysadmin/devops and security areas so I usually don't get to program every day.
-But I still want to keep my skills fresh.
+But I still want to keep my coding skills fresh.
 Maybe even improve them.
 I use gokatas as one of the ways to achieve this.

 ## How